Chin surgery or genioplasty

 There are also complications linked to the implants used (titanium screws or porous titanium implants).

-Lastly, post-operative oedema can be severe, leading to social exclusion for more than 7 days.
+Finally, post-operative oedema can be severe, requiring social exclusion for more than 7 days.

 What other procedures can be combined with a genioplasty?

-First of all rhinoplasty.
-This association is quite frequent because we find many patients with a prominent nose and a receding chin.
-This is called profiloplasty and it completely restores the balance of the face.
-We also often associate a genioplasty by implant placement with a Cervical-Facial Lift.
-Indeed, patients with a receding chin often have a very loose neck because their jaw does not tighten enough.
-A chin implant can correct this phenomenon and dramatically improve the effect of the neck lift.
-Finally, in cases of moderate neck sagging, neck liposuction can be combined with implant genioplasty.
-The neck is thus tightened only by a small scar located under the chin without a Cervical-Facial Lift.
+First and foremost rhinoplasty (find out more about the cost of rhinoplasty).
+This combination is quite common, as many patients have a prominent nose and a receding chin.
+This is called profiloplasty, and it completely restores the balance of the face.
+We also often combine implant-based genioplasty with a cervical-facial lift.
+Patients with a receding chin often have a very slack neck, because their jawbone does not tighten their neck sufficiently.
+A chin implant can correct this phenomenon and dramatically improve the effect of the Cervical Lift.
+Finally, in cases of moderate cervical slackening, neck liposuction can be combined with implant genioplasty.
+In this way, the neck is tightened only by a small scar under the chin, without the need for a Cervico-Facial Lift.

 Are there any genioplasties covered by the health insurance?